Bahrain Passport Ranking

-The Bahraini passport currently ranks on the 61st place according to the Guide visa index.
+The Bahraini passport currently ranks on the 61st place according to the Guide Passport Ranking Index.
 It provides visa-free access to 83 countries.
-The passport ranking has consistently improved over the years.
+The Passport Ranking has consistently improved over the years.
 The government makes steady efforts of enhancing international relations.
 Bahraini passport holders have visa-free and visas on arrival access to countries such as Malaysia, Singapore, Thailand and United Arab Emirates.
 Bahraini passport holders do however require a visa to enter about 143 destinations in the world.
 Providing it with an overall medium mobility scoring.

 The Kingdom of Bahrain is an Arab country consisting of four governorates.
 It is located in the Middle East surrounded by the sea and only connection to the mainland is via a bridge to Saudi Arabia.
 The four governorates are Capital, Northern, Southern and Muharraq.
 The country has a total surface area of 780 square kilometers and over 90 islands, half of which are manmade, hence the surface area continues to grow.

 The overall population is 1.5 million people with half of it being foreigners.
 The capital of the country is Manama, which is also the most populous city with a population of 630,000 people.
 The largest airport is Bahrain International Airport (BAH) with approximately yearly passenger traffic of 9.6 million.
 BAH is the only public airport in the country, hosting the national carrier Gulf Air with worldwide connections.

 Its culture is dominated by Islam with 74% of the population being Muslim and the official language being Arabic.
 The legal system is a mix of the Islamic sharia law and the English common law.
 The government form is a federation of monarchies with King Hamad bin Isa Al Khalifa as chief of state.
 All four governorates are administered by an appointed governor.
 Matters of national importance are being decided in Manama by the Cabinet, chief of state and head of government.